MicrosoftDocs/azure-docs/articles/load-balancer/load-balancer-multiple-ip.md

 ## Create load balancer

-In this section, you'll create a zone redundant load balancer that load balances virtual machines.
+You'll create a zone redundant load balancer that load balances virtual machines in this section.

 With zone-redundancy, one or more availability zones can fail and the data path survives as long as one zone in the region remains healthy.

 During the creation of the load balancer, you'll configure: